Table of Contents

 Dear [name],

 Thank you for your recent order!
-We’re thrilled to have you as a customer, and we hope your [product] is everything you needed it to be.
+We’re thrilled to have you as a customer, and we hope your [product] is everything you needed.

-If there’s anything we can do to make your experience better, or if you have any standing questions or concerns, make sure to let us know!
-Otherwise, we hope [product] comes in handy, and we’ll look forward to talking with you soon.
+If there’s anything we can do to make your experience better, or if you have any questions, let us know.
+We look forward to talking with you soon.

 Thanks again,